 Everything is easily accessible by NYC’s famous and efficient public transportation system, and no more than a five-minute walk from the nearest subway stop.

-Full fare is $2.75, and $33 for an unlimited weekly subway/bus pass, and both entitle you to one free transfer between subway and bus, or even two buses.
-See the official MTA site for additional fare information.
+Full fare is $2.90, and $34 for an unlimited weekly subway/bus pass, and both entitle you to one free transfer between subway and bus, or even two buses.

 Some links are to the archives of my former website,

 NYC on the Cheap

 which was hacked, ransomed and destroyed in 2022

 Best Free Things to do in Manhattan

 Get a close up look at the Statue of Liberty and picture postcard views of the Manhattan skyline – for FREE, since it is free to ride the Staten Island Ferry.